 This chapter shall be known and may be cited as the "City of White Cloud Ordinance Regulating Conduct in Public Parks."
-(Ord.
-35, passed 2-21-82)

 For the purpose of this chapter, the following definitions shall apply unless the context clearly indicates or requires a different meaning.